 * Extreme frustration when trying to speak

-Talk to the Prospective Therapist
+Talking to a Prospective Therapist

-* What kind of approach does the therapist use?
+3. What kind of approach does the therapist use?

-For more information please visit: American Speech-Language-Hearing Association | ASHA
+For more information please visit the American Speech-Language-Hearing Association | ASHA